Dallas/Fort Worth sports travel guide

 • Toyota Stadium: Home of FC Dallas.
 Located at 9200 World Cup Way in the suburb of Frisco.

-The strategies: Arriving and getting around Dallas/Fort Worth
+Arriving and getting around Dallas/Fort Worth

 The huge airport is located between Dallas and Fort Worth (though, for sports fans’ purposes, slightly closer to Arlington than to Dallas proper) and receives flights from just about every major destination in the U.S. — and many international cities as well.
 Light-rail service is available for travelers headed into Dallas.

-An emerging alternative for fliers is Dallas Love Field (DAL), which is a hub for Southwest Airlines and in recent years had an amendment lifted that restricted service to within Texas and limited surrounding areas.
+An emerging alternative for fliers is Dallas Love Field (DAL), which is a hub for Southwest Airlines and in recent years saw the rescinding of an amendment that restricted service to within Texas and limited surrounding areas.
 As a result, Southwest and other airlines have added service from more far-away destinations.

 Amtrak operates two lines through the region, with one line stopping at Dallas’ Union Station and the other in Fort Worth.
 Amtrak also operates bus service between the two stations, and a commuter rail line runs between the two stops as well.

 If you’re driving through the great (and gigantic) state of Texas, Interstates 20 and 45 converge on Dallas, while Interstate 35 splits up into west and east branches that travel through Fort Worth and Dallas, respectively.

 Where to stay

 Both downtown Dallas and Arlington are filled with hotels and motels for sports fans to choose from, with just about every brand represented.